 Die-off Effect from Demodectic mites

-- Killing the mites off a layer at a time limits the amount of toxins released at once, lowering the risk of infection.
-(Mass kill methods are really harsh on a dog, that many toxins being dumped at once means a sick animal and a very unhappy owner.)
+- Killing the mites off a layer at a time limits the amount of toxins released at one time, lowering the risk of infection.
+(Mass kill methods are really harsh on a dog.)

 - It gives you time to rebuild the dog’s immune system.
 No matter what treatment method you use, this needs to be done before you can stop treating your pup, or they’ll have no means to prevent the mites from coming right back.